ellakoa/postcard-poem/content/posts/the-happy-dandelion.md

 alt: Field of dandelions, some in full flowers, bright yellow, others are dandelion seed heads.
 poem: |-
-  The happy dandelion tries so hard
+  The happy dandelions try so hard
   To be loved as other plants are.

   Eager to please with
   a bright yellow mane
   They smile at the sun
-  and close in the rain
+  and close in the rain.

   They dig their roots deep
   and spread their seeds far